amalgamaria/secretariat/docs/access/logging-in.rst

 .. attention:: Do not attempt the following steps until you have been contacted regarding your username.

+   If you would like an account on Secretariat, please let us know via the `Ticket Request Form`_.

 ----

 Part 1: Login